2people-IT/asterisk-ami-adapter/README.md

     Action: 'CoreShowChannels'
   });

-  // if u need pass any variables u need pass it to Array adapter.sendAction({
+  // if u need pass any variables, pass it to Array adapter.sendAction({
     Action: "Status",
     Variables: [
       "VAR_1",
       "VAR_2",
     ],
+  });
 });

 adapter.on('ami_data', (data) => {